-Over the coming year, the Council will seek to bring about a sustained increase in the choice and control that residents can exercise of the social care services they use, known as "personalisation".
+Other measures that will bring about a sustained increase in the choice and control that residents can exercise of the social care services they use, is known as 'personalisation'.
 This will be delivered by:

-- offering targeted support to help service providers adapt to personalisation; - encouraging the emergence of small, family and community-based micro-services managed by local people; and - introducing new procurement processes and contracts for services that promote a more personalised offer.
+- offering targeted support to help service providers adapt to personalisation - encouraging the emergence of small, family and community-based micro-services managed by local people - introducing new procurement processes and contracts for services that promote a more personalised offer.